 Genetics, Molecular Biology

-Dr. Keeney is also Member of Memorial Sloan-Kettering Cancer Center, Professor in the Gerstner Sloan-Kettering Graduate School of Biomedical Sciences, and Professor in the Weill Graduate School of Medical Sciences of Cornell University.
+Dr. Keeney is also a member of Memorial Sloan Kettering Cancer Center, professor in the Gerstner Sloan Kettering Graduate School of Biomedical Sciences, and professor in the Weill Cornell Graduate School of Medical Sciences.

 Keeney's chemotherapy was successful, and he has been cancer-free for more than five years.
 Yet he has a slightly higher risk for future cancers because of the damage done to his DNA by the chemotherapeutic compounds.
 This has given him a personal stake in figuring out how that damage occurs.